 …your content is more relevant and meets the searcher’s intent a lot better than the page on a high-DR website.

 Example of weaker website outranking high authority websites

-If you looked at the green highlight column, my website has a domain rating of 34 and the other websites have authority between 57 and 96.
+If you look at the green highlight column, my website has a domain rating of 34, and the other websites have authority between 57 and 96.